keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 **Task**

 A single `task` is the smallest executable unit and is contained in a `sequences` block.
 A task has the properties:

-* `name`: A unique name of the task
+* `name`: A unique name for the task
-* `triggeredAfter` *(optional)*: Wait time before task is triggered.
+* `triggeredAfter` *(optional)*: Wait time before the task is triggered.
 * `properties` *(optional)*: Task properties as individual `key:value` pairs.
   These properties are properties that the actioning tool requires and are consumed by the tool that executes the task.
-  Typically, properties are passed in at runtime using JSON data rather than having the data hardcoding into the *shipyard* file.
+  Typically, properties are passed in at runtime using JSON data rather than having the data hardcoded into the *shipyard* file.

-Keptn supports a set of opinionated tasks for declaring a delivery or remediation sequence:
+Keptn supports a set of opinionated tasks for declaring a delivery or remediation sequence.
+Additional tasks may be defined for the services you integrate.

 * action
 * approval